 I'm personally quite pissed off with this establishment.
 After having shaken life into my flu-ridden bones by way of numerous cups of strong coffee, I wilfully walked into venus-like conditions: sun tearing every shred of life out of me in a split second, waited for my Grab Taxi, hurtled through traffic for 25 flat minutes to far yonder suburbs to try the best rated ramen in KL.

-As per usual, I went off-peak so that I didn't have snorting baboons next to me whilst trying to have a private moment.
+As per usual, I went off-peak so that I didn't have snorting addicts next to me whilst trying to have a private moment.
 It was decidedly empty, thankfully.
 Signature Ramen was ordered, woman was rather surly.
-Sadly it was a pre-cursor to what was coming: listlessness and sorrow.
+Sadly it was a pre-cursor to what was coming.